9 Cancun Hidden Gems: A Guide to Local Spots and Activities Beyond the Beach

 El Rey

-Among the archeological sites in Cancun, El Rey Archaeological Area, is the most accessible one, situated in the Hotel Zone, right in front of the popular Playa Delfines.
+Among the archeological sites in Cancun, El Rey Archaeological Area is the most accessible one, situated in the Hotel Zone, right in front of the popular Playa Delfines.
 It is a quiet spot where you can admire ancient Mayan structures amidst iguanas sunbathing on the rocks.

 It was a coastal trading post and port during the Late Postclassic period of Mayan civilization.
 The site features several structures, including plazas, temples, and residential areas, spread out over an area of approximately 10 acres.